AstrobioMike/AstrobioMike.github.io/R/basics.md

 {% include _side_tab_R.html %}

 This module is designed for those that are either completely new to R, or have some experience but maybe don't feel as solid about some of the fundamentals as they'd like.
 It will run through the very basics such as setting up your working environment, assigning variables, reading in and writing out data, and installing packages.
 Some relevant terminology is presented [here]({{ site.url }}/R/index) if you find yourself seeing some words that are unfamilar to you.
-This page is meant to be solely a quick jump start to get you into and using the R environment.
-But there is, of course, an incredible amount of functionality we won't be touching on here.
-Be sure to peruse the extensive [R intro documentation available here](https://cran.r-project.org/doc/manuals/r-release/R-intro.html) when you're starting to get your bearings and want to go further.
+This page is just meant to be solely a quick jump-start to get you into and using the R environment.
+There is, of course, an incredible amount of functionality we won't be touching on here, so be sure to peruse the extensive [R intro documentation available here](https://cran.r-project.org/doc/manuals/r-release/R-intro.html) when you're starting to get your bearings and want to go further, and there are also some great courses available at [DataCamp](https://www.datacamp.com/) worth checking out after you have a solid foundation.
 <br>
 <br>